superflash41/1INF29/labs/lab1/solution/readme.md

 # To test the scripts

 ## `script1.sh`
-To run this one just use the following command:
+To run the script use the following command:
 ```shell
 ./script1.sh 100 130 2
 ```
 ## `script2.sh`
 First move the `.odt` files from [this directory](https://github.com/superflash41/1INF29/tree/main/labs/lab1/source/2) to the actual directory.

 Then, use the following command to run the script:
 ```shell
 ./script2.sh _.txt
 ```